Biggest remaining need for all 32 NFL teams

 Biggest need: Secondary

 The Bucs signed three defensive linemen, Beau Allen, Mitch Unrein and Vinny Curry.
 And while they still need more help on the edge, that's likely not going to come until the draft due to what's available on the market.
 At cornerback, they re-signed Brent Grimes, but it's a one-year deal, and they still need someone to start opposite him if Vernon Hargreaves is going to continue lining up at nickeback.
 E.J.
 Gaines is still available.
-At safety, they re-signed Keith Tandy to a one-year deal and picked up the option on Chris Conte's deal, but they need a true upgrade opposite rookie Justin Evans.
+At safety, they re-signed Keith Tandy to a one-year deal and picked up the option on Chris Conte's deal, but they need a true upgrade opposite second-year player Justin Evans.
 There are still a lot of quality players available, including Tre Boston, Eric Reid, Morgan Burnett and Ron Parker. -- Jenna Laine

 NFC WEST